Background.

 Research.

-I work on various topics in Natural Language Processing (NLP), mainly on the lexical and distributional semantics areas.
+I work on various topics in Natural Language Processing (NLP), including language understanding and applications.

-with Taher Pilehvar that can give an overview of the recent trends in distributional semantics and NLP.
+I've written a book on Embeddings in NLP with Taher Pilehvar, where we give an overview of the recent trends in distributional semantics and NLP.

 During my PhD I've also worked on integrating explicit knowledge (mainly from lexical resources) into downstream NLP applications, with a special focus on multilinguality and ambiguity.